epereirasg/mixedencoding/README.md

 The repository contains the following files:

-- `genetic_algorithm.py`: The main script that implements the genetic algorithm and hybrid encoding.
+- `mixed_variable_optimization.py`: The main script that implements the genetic algorithm and hybrid encoding.
 - `README.md`: This README file providing an overview of the project.

 ## Acknowledgments

 This project is inspired by the field of optimization and genetic algorithms.
 It showcases how hybrid encoding can effectively address problems with mixed-variable decision-making scenarios.

-Please note that this README provides a high-level overview.
-For detailed code and execution, refer to the actual implementation in the script.

-For questions or contributions, feel free to open an issue or pull request!